ACReeser/socsim/notes/design.md

 # Alien

-Time to work on your Xenosociology project!
+Time to farm some Xenosensations from the pathetic Humans!

-1. Decide what kind of Utopia you want to give the Earthlings.
+1. Create a small village on a petri-planet
-1. Abduct a small village and drop them into a petri-planet.
+1. Beam in a bunch of puny Human subjects
-1. Replace the village leader with a friendly replicabot.
+1. Harvest the hedons!

 # Utopia
 1. Provide your subjects with rules for social interaction:
   * Economic systems to distribute necessities
   * Government systems to enhance the general welfare
   * Justice systems to punish naughty subjects.
-2. Some subjects may not embrace their new Utopia, so expect to crush some light resistance.
+1. Some subjects may not embrace their new Utopia, so expect to crush some light resistance.
-1. Research new and exciting ideas to refine your Utopia.
+1. Combine human ideas to refine your Utopia

 # Lab
 1. Observe the earthlings as they wander about their petri dish.
-1. Mold your subject's mushy minds into better citizens.
+1. Mold your subject's mushy minds however you please
-1. Disappear subjects who go mad after learning their true fate.
+1. Abduct subjects who just aren't meant for the utopia/dystopia

 # Goals
 1. Maintain high earthling happiness to receive good Utopia scores